ramjan-raeen/MachineLearningProject/Python/src/README.md

 - `census.csv`: The project dataset.
 You'll load this data in the notebook.
 - `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.
 Do not modify.

-After clone this project(upload to your google grive), navigate to `01_finding_doners.ipynb` open with `colab` and edit for optization.
+After clone this project(upload to your google grive), navigate to `01_finding_doners.ipynb` open with `colab` and edit for optimization or improve score.

 - For offline